 When you verify email addresses and remove invalid ones from your list, your list will be shorter, but you'll generate more engagement.
 More recipients will read your emails, so your open, click-through, and response rates will be more accurate.

-As we have seen, if you check your list regularly, you will have a better deliverability.
-That translates to more emails landing in the inbox of actual valuable users 📥️
+As we have seen, if you clean your lists more regularly, you'll have better deliverability.
+That translates to more emails landing in ACTUAL inboxes of valuable users 📥️.

 When Should You Verify Email Addresses?